'Least Desirable'? How Racial Discrimination Plays Out In Online Dating

 Other dating experts have pointed to such stereotypes and lack of multiracial representation in the media as part of the likely reason that plenty of online daters have had discouraging experiences based on their race.

-Melissa Hobley, OkCupid's chief marketing officer, says the site has learned from social scientists about other reasons that people's dating preferences come off as racist, including the fact that they often reflect IRL — in-real-life — norms.
+Melissa Hobley, OkCupid's chief marketing officer, says the site has learned from social scientists about other reasons that people's dating preferences come off as racist, including the fact that they often reflect IRL — in real life — norms.

 "[When it comes to attraction,] familiarity is a really big piece," Hobley says.
 "So people tend to be often attracted to the people that they are familiar with.
 And in a segregated society, that can be harder in certain areas than in others."

-Curtis says she relates to that idea because she's had to come to terms with her own biases.
+Curtis says she relates to that idea because she has had to come to terms with her own biases.
 After growing up in the mostly white town of Fort Collins, Colo., she says she exclusively dated white men until she moved to New York.

 "I feel like there is room, honestly, to say, 'I have a preference for somebody who looks like this.'
 And if that person happens to be of a certain race, it's hard to blame somebody for that," Curtis says.
-"But on the other hand you have to wonder, if racism weren't so ingrained in our culture, would they have those preferences?"
+"But on the other hand, you have to wonder: If racism weren't so ingrained in our culture, would they have those preferences?"

 Hobley says the site made changes over the years to encourage users to focus less on potential mates' demographics and appearance and more on what she calls "psychographics."

 "Psychographics are things like what you're interested in, what moves you, what your passions are," Hobley says.
-She also points to a recent study by international researchers that found a rise in interracial marriages in the U.S. over the last 20 years has also coincided with the rise of online dating.
+She also points to a recent study by international researchers that found that a rise in interracial marriages in the U.S. over the past 20 years has coincided with the rise of online dating.

-"If dating apps can actually play a role in in groups and people getting together [who] otherwise might not, that's really, really exciting," Hobley says.
+"If dating apps can actually play a role in groups and people getting together [who] otherwise might not, that's really, really exciting," Hobley says.

-Curtis says she's still conflicted about her own preferences and whether she'll continue to use dating apps.
+Curtis says she is still conflicted about her own preferences and whether she'll continue to use dating apps.
 For now, her strategy is to keep a casual attitude about her romantic life.

-"If I don't take it seriously then, I don't have to be disappointed when it doesn't when it doesn't go well," she says.
+"If I don't take it seriously, then I don't have to be disappointed when it doesn't go well," she says.

 Jason is out of the dating game entirely because he ended up finding his current partner, who is white, on an app two years ago.
 He credits part of his success with making bold statements about his values in his profile.

-"I had said something, like, really obnoxious looking back on it now," he says with a laugh.
+"I had said something, like, really obnoxious, looking back on it now," he says with a laugh.
 "I think one of the first lines I said was like, 'social justice warriors to the front of the line please.' "

 He says weeding through the racist messages he received as a result was hard, but worth it.